This post was originally written on April 7, 2016, and we have just updated it with the latest information.

 Now that we know how to create your cover photo, the question is what kind of cover photo you should select?
 Are there cover photos that work best than others?
 Let’s investigate.

-First up, let’s discuss some of the best practices when it comes to Facebook cover photo.
-Hubspot and fusion farm have put together a great list of Do’s and Don’ts when it comes to cover photos.
+First up, let’s discuss some of the best practices when it comes to a Facebook cover photo.
+Hubspot has put together a great list of Do’s and Don’ts when it comes to cover photos.
 Here are some of the highlights:

 - Follow Facebook’s guidelines

-- Respect Facebook’s required dimensions (851px wide by 315 px tall)
+- Respect Facebook’s required dimensions (820px wide by 312 px tall for desktops)

-- Integrate you cover photo design with the rest of your page
+- Integrate your cover photo design with the rest of your page

-We recently looked into some of the components that make images shareable which turned out to be:
+We looked into some of the components that make images shareable which turned out to be: